Annieshilpha07/Singapore--resale/README.md

 Real Estate

 ## Problem Statement
 Estimating the resale value of flats in Singapore is challenging due to various influencing factors.
 This project develops a machine learning model to provide accurate resale price estimates, helping users make informed decisions.

-## Motivation
 To simplify price estimation in the competitive Singapore housing market, aiding buyers and sellers with accurate and accessible information.

 ## Project Scope